 - Twin Falls

-If you’re wondering about Maui public transportation from airport, then know that Maui Airport Shuttle offers rides to and from the airport.
+If you’re wondering about Maui public transportation from the airport, then know that Maui Airport Shuttle offers rides to and from the airport.

 The Shuttle covers airports, including Kapalua Airports in West Maui (JHM) and Kahului Airport in Maui (OGG).
 Furthermore, Speedi Shuttle provides service to neighboring islands as well.